 "Finally on the basis of an extensive file review and detailed testimony by present and former CIA employees, this Committee has determined that CIA headquarters, which was notified on October 10, 1963 of a reported Oswald contact with the Soviet Embassy on October 1, 1963, never received a tape recording of Lee Harvey Oswald's voice."xii This prevents authentication and further supports no evidence of Oswald making the disputed appearances.
 While some appearances do support that Oswald was in Mexico, the evidence additionally supports on different occasions other men feasibly were as well.
 Allegedly, they are using Oswald's name and implicating him in acts he never undertook.
 The questions remain as to their possible identities, but the evidence infers they were feasibly present serving an unknown purpose.

 Nor was Lee Harvey Oswald the only suspect arrested for the murder of President Kennedy.
 Donald Wayne House faces arrest "about 1:30 pm on 11/22/63 (Special Agent) Howard informed (Special Agent) Warner that a suspect had been captured by Fort Worth Police.
 Howard and Warner went to FWPD and questioned Donald Wayne House of Ranger, Texas."
 House resembled Oswald according to the media and was released after Oswald's subsequent arrest.xiii

 Perhaps Oswald had collaborators or perhaps others collaborated to entrap him.
 Substantial evidence both supports and dispels official claims regarding his lone involvement in the assassination of President Kennedy.
 Neither complete innocence, nor complete guilt is consistent when considering Oswald in my view and his actions are peripheral to immense webs of official and covert programs.
-Substantial evidence puts much outside his control and feasibly requires the yet unseen hands of collaborators.
+Substantial evidence puts much outside his control and feasibly requires the yet unseen hand of collaborators.

 i.
 Report of the President's Commission, Chapter IV, pp. 118-122